xxdydx/tp/docs/DeveloperGuide.md

 5. KnotBook validates the email format
 6. If type is "client", KnotBook validates the wedding date and budget
 7. If type is "vendor", KnotBook validates the category and price
-8. KnotBook checks for duplicate contacts (same phone or email)
+8. KnotBook checks for duplicate contacts (same phone number)
 9. KnotBook saves the new contact
 10. KnotBook displays success message